Burned Out, Babe? Beat Adrenal Fatigue and Feel Like Yourself Again

 The earliest signs of adrenal fatigue in women often show up as chronic tiredness that doesn’t go away with sleep, feeling overwhelmed all the time, brain fog, and needing caffeine just to feel alive.
 You might also get mood swings, low blood pressure, or have trouble getting out of bed in the morning (even after 8 hours).
 Your body’s stress system is begging for a timeout.

-Yep, unfortunately, yes.
+2. Can adrenal fatigue cause weight gain, especially around the belly?
+Unfortunately, yes.
 When cortisol (your stress hormone) stays elevated for too long, it can mess with your metabolism and make your body store fat, especially in the lower belly area.
 If you’ve been eating “healthy” and still can’t drop the puffiness, your adrenals could be part of the problem.

-4. Is coffee bad for adrenal fatigue recovery?
+3. Is coffee bad for adrenal fatigue recovery?

 In short?
 Yes, coffee can make adrenal fatigue worse.
 It pushes your already tired adrenals to pump out more stress hormones.
 If you have to have caffeine, try cutting back slowly and switching to things like matcha or chicory root lattes while your body recovers.
 Or just… nap instead.

-5. What foods support adrenal gland function and healing?
+6. What foods support adrenal gland function and healing?

-Think: real food your grandma would cook.
+Think real food your grandma would cook.
 White rice, grass-fed butter, sourdough, organic eggs, fruit (especially orange juice), high-quality dairy, and good salt.
 Avoid inflammatory stuff like processed snacks, soy, nuts, and anything that spikes or crashes your blood sugar.
 If it came in a box, it probably won’t help.

-6. How long does it take to recover from adrenal fatigue?
+7. How long does it take to recover from adrenal fatigue?

 Honestly?
 It depends.
 Some people feel better in a few months, others take a year or longer.
 The key is consistency and giving your body a legit chance to rest and rebuild.
 You didn’t burn out overnight, so don’t expect to bounce back in a weekend.
 Be kind to yourself, and track your progress over time.

-7. Can adrenal fatigue affect your period or hormones?
+8. Can adrenal fatigue affect your period or hormones?

 Yes, and it’s not fun.
 When your adrenal glands are overworked, it messes with your sex hormones like estrogen and progesterone.
 That means irregular periods, worse PMS, breakouts, or even missed cycles.
 Balancing your adrenals can absolutely help get your hormones back on track.